 In Reed City, the trail intersects the White Pine Trail State Park just east of Old US 131/Chestnut Street.
 That trail travels a whopping 93 miles, north to Cadillac and south to Grand Rapids.
 This charming small town community makes a nice rest stop with a welcome center (including bathrooms) located in the Reed City Depot.
 The eye-catching building is modeled after the original 1892 train station.

 Parking is available at the Baldwin trailhead on the trail’s west end.
-In Reed City and Evart, parking and bathrooms are available at the restored railroad depots.
+In Reed City (at 200 N. Chestnut Street) and Evart, parking and bathrooms are available at the restored railroad depots.
 In Farwell, parking is available in the City Park off Main Street.

 I biked for Farwell to Sears and back was time constrained so couldn't go further.
 I have to agree with the other reviewer that it is a pretty boring trail but really good pavement conditions and easy road crossings and if you just want to bike fast and getting some miles it's perfect.
 Warning in15 miles I did (one way) not a single public restroom.
 But I stopped about a mile and a half short of Sears so maybe they were bathrooms there

 First time here on 7-29-17 and we rode it for 9 miles out of Clare.
 The trail was really well maintained and excellent for people with joint issues as it is mostly flat with gentle sloping grades at times.
 Will be back to ride more.